pfj3/SwiftSlackbots/README.md

 let webhookbot = Slackbot()
 webhookbot.markdown = true

-let pretext = "*Side by Side Message Incoming* from an app written in Swift)"
+let pretext = "*Side by Side Message Incoming* from an app written in Swift"

 let fields = [slackFields(title: "Left Column",
 			value: "This text\nis in the left column",